The 32D 'Red Arrow' Veteran Association

 1LT Clarence G. Noble, from Soperton, Wis., an officer in Co.
 G, 128TH Inf., was KIA in this attack near St. Giles, France, on 3 August 1918, and was posthumously awarded the DSC for his actions that day.
 1LT Noble's citation reads: “He voluntarily exposed himself to heavy shell fire in placing his men under cover during a heavy bombardment.
 While assisting a wounded soldier he was struck by a shell and killed.”

-1LT Ray C. Dickop, from Beloit, Wis., CO of Co.
-L, 127TH Inf. was KIA in this attack on Fismes, France, on 4 August 1918, and was posthumously awarded the DSC for his actions that day.
-1LT Dickop's citation reads: “On reaching Chezelles Farm, he was shot in the head, body and legs.
+First Lt.
+Ray C. Dickop, from Beloit, Wis., Cdr. of Co.
+L, 127TH Inf., was KIA in this attack on Fismes, France, on 4 August 1918, and earned the DSC, posthumously, for his actions that day.
+First Lt.
+Dickop’s citation reads: “On reaching Chezelles Farm, he was shot in the head, body and legs.
 Although thus fatally wounded, when orders came for another assault, he gave the command ‘Charge’ to his company and led the assault until he fell dead.”

 Near the end of the war, General Pershing compiled a list of the 100 greatest American heroes of the war.
-The list became known as Pershing's 100.
-Gen. Pershing included 1LT Ray C. Dickop on his list.
+The list became known as Pershing’s 100.
+Gen. Pershing included 1st Lt.
+Ray C. Dickop on his list.

-PVT Wilford Lloyd, a soldier in Co.
-L, 127TH Inf., was awarded the DSC for his actions during the attack on Fismes, France, on 4 August 1918.
-He was serving as 1LT Dickop's orderly and was wounded at the same time as 1LT Dickop.
-As PVT Lloyd fell wounded, he lost his pistol.
+Pvt.
+Wilford Lloyd, a soldier in Co.
+L, 127TH Inf., was earned the DSC for his actions during the attack on Fismes, France, on 4 August 1918.
+He was serving as 1st Lt.
+Dickop’s orderly and was wounded at the same time as Lt.
+Dickop.
+As Pvt.
+Lloyd fell wounded, he lost his pistol.
 He then crawled over to a dead soldier, picked up the dead man’s rifle and joined a squad in a successful attack on the strongly fortified stone wall surrounding Chezelles Farm on the outskirts of Fismes.

 On 5 August, the 127TH gave their attention to mopping up the town.
 Attempts were also made to cross the river, but without success.
 On the night of 5 August, the 3D Battalion of the 128TH, the only strong battalion left in the 64TH Brigade, was ordered into Fismes to reinforce the 127TH.
 On the morning of 6 August, the 127TH was relieved from Fismes.
 There were still German snipers in the town, and the 128TH continued to mop up the place.
 In the eastern half of the town German and American patrols clashed and it was nightfall before the Americans could claim anything like control of the city.